ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ListItemActions.rst

 Properties
 ----------

--  ****`actions </sdk/apps/qml/Ubuntu.Components/ListItemActions#actions-prop>`__****
+-  :ref:`actions <sdk_ubuntu_components_listitemactions_actions-prop>`
    : list<Action>
--  ****`delegate </sdk/apps/qml/Ubuntu.Components/ListItemActions#delegate-prop>`__****
+-  :ref:`delegate <sdk_ubuntu_components_listitemactions_delegate-prop>`
    : Component

 Detailed Description
 --------------------

-`ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ accepts actions that can be configured to appear when swiped to left or right.
-The API does not limit the number of actions to be assigned for leading or trailing actions, however the design constraints are allowing a maximum of 1 action on leading- and a maximum of 3 actions on trailing side of the `ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__.
+:ref:`ListItem <sdk_ubuntu_components_listitem>` accepts actions that can
+be configured to appear when swiped to left or right.
+The API does not limit the number of actions to be assigned for leading or trailing actions, however the design constraints are allowing a maximum of 1 action on leading- and a maximum of 3 actions on trailing side of the :ref:`ListItem <sdk_ubuntu_components_listitem>`.

-The
+The :ref:`actions <sdk_ubuntu_components_listitemactions#actions-prop>` are
-`actions </sdk/apps/qml/Ubuntu.Components/ListItemActions#actions-prop>`__
-are Action instances or elements derived from Action.
-The default visualization of the actions can be overridden using the `delegate </sdk/apps/qml/Ubuntu.Components/ListItemActions#delegate-prop>`__ property, and the default implementation uses the ``name`` property of the Action.
+Action instances or elements derived from Action.
+The default visualization of the actions can be overridden using the :ref:`delegate <sdk_ubuntu_components_listitemactions#delegate-prop>` property, and the default implementation uses the ``name`` property of the Action.

 Using with ListViews
 ^^^^^^^^^^^^^^^^^^^^

-`ListItemActions </sdk/apps/qml/Ubuntu.Components/ListItemActions/>`__
+:ref:`ListItemActions <sdk_ubuntu_components_listitemactions>` instances
-instances can be shared between
+can be shared between :ref:`ListItem <sdk_ubuntu_components_listitem>`
-`ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ instances
-within the same view.
+instances within the same view.
 When shared, the memory footprint of the view will be lot smaller, as there will be no individual action container created for each list's actions.
-Having individual `ListItemActions </sdk/apps/qml/Ubuntu.Components/ListItemActions/>`__ instances increases the memory footprint, and also has performance impact on kinetic scrolling.
+Having individual :ref:`ListItemActions <sdk_ubuntu_components_listitemactions>` instances increases the memory footprint, and also has performance impact on kinetic scrolling.

-The examples below illustrate the worst and best practice when used in a `ListView </sdk/apps/qml/QtQuick/ListView/>`__.
+The examples below illustrate the worst and best practice when used in a :ref:`ListView <sdk_qtquick_listview>`.
 The worst case:

 .. code:: qml